 c.
 1300-1500: Unknown Artist: Statue of Coatlicue [Aztec; Mexico]

 In Aztec mythology, Coatlicue, which means The One with the Skirt of Serpents, is the goddess who gave birth to the moon, the stars and the gods Quetzalcoatl, Xoloti and Huitzilopochtli.
 She is also the patron goddess of women who die in childbirth.
-The statue, which was made between 1300 and 1500, is made of andesite and stands 8.9 ft. tall (see front and rear of statue in first and second images, above).
+The statue, which was made between 1300 and 1500, is made of andesite and stands 8.9 ft. tall (first image: front; second image: rear).
 The statue depicts a myth in which Coatlicue became pregnant after picking up a ball of feathers and her children, fearing illicit sexual behavior, decapitated her, causing her to give birth to a god and also causing blood to gush from her neck in the form of two serpents.
 She wears a necklace of human skulls and hearts and a skirt made of snakes.
 Europeans discovered the statue during a building project in Mexico City in 1790; they found it gruesome but casts were made to show at exhibitions.
 When Mexican Indians began paying tribute to the statue, the Europeans buried it.
 In 1933, an almost identical statue was found, but with a skirt of hearts instead of snakes.
 The Statue of Coatlicue is now at the National Museum of Archaeology in Mexico City.

 1500: Albrecht Dürer: Self-Portrait [Northern Renaissance, Germany]